Today, I have an interesting way to make money to share with you. Did you know that you can make $180,000 a year by selling your poop?

 - Where can I sell my poop for money? – Human Microbes makes this possible.
 There are other companies that do this as well.

-The types of people that are typically accepted into programs where you can get paid to poop are health individuals of normal weight with regular bowel movements.
+The types of people that are typically accepted into programs and meet eligibility requirements where you can get paid to poop are health individuals of normal weight with regular bowel movements.
+Typically, companies that allow you to get paid to poop are looking for donors who have no history of gastrointestinal disease, drug abuse, alcohol abuse, or minimal antibiotic use.

 So, what do you think?
 Are you interested in learning how to sell your poop and how to become a poop donor?